luHub/VPL/README.md

 Rules:

--All assignments are vectors
+- All assignments are vectors
--All operators do vector operations
+- All operators do vector operations
--All math operations results are vectors
+- All math operations results are vectors

--Data types are vectors too but in different spaces, as the vector space will be divided by types.
+- Data types are vectors too but in different spaces, as the vector space will be divided by types.
 Type casting is defined by a travel to a different Vectorial space.

 - All loops are phasors because both go in circles